IcaliaLabs/guides/stack/docker/COMMON_DOCKERFILE_STEPS.md

 ### 1: Downloading prebuilt Chromium

-This works the same for both Alpine & Debian:
+This works the same for both Alpine & Debian (you'll need the `unzip` package):

 ```Dockerfile
 # Step XX: Fetch the pre-built specific version of Chromium & Chromedriver: